 God is our advocate >> God protects us through our

-faith – What about the people who are martyred for
+faith – What about people who are martyred for

-their faith, how are they protected by God?
+their faith, how has God protected them?
 Peter Himself was martyred for his

 faith; how did God protect Him?
 It doesn’t matter what happens to the body; it